ACMMM-Submission-1018/MM-Point/README.md

 - ShapeNetPart
 - S3DIS dataset

-Please place the data set file in the Data directory of the project system and extract it
+Please place the data set file in the 'data' directory of the project system and extract it

 ---